 Florida Tech also offers a master's degree that combines organizational behavior management with applied behavior management for a wider range of expertise.

 Students attending the organizational behavior management master's degree program at Florida Tech learn in an accredited program:

-The BACB has approved the Intensive Practical Training in Behavior Analysis as meeting the intensive practicum requirements for the experiential component of the BCBA examination.
+- The BACB has approved the Concentrated Supervised Fieldwork in Behavior Analysis as meeting the fieldwork requirements for the experiential component of the BCBA examination.

 Students searching for graduate organizational behavior management programs will want to consider Florida Tech.
 The university holds the distinction of being one of the only master's degree programs in the study of organizational behavioral management (OBM).
 In addition, other colleges may not have attained the same prestigious accreditations as Florida Tech.

-Florida Tech has more faculty teaching in the fields of organizational behavior management and applied behavior management (ABA) than other universities, with all core faculty board certified behavior analysts.
+Florida Tech has more faculty teaching in the fields of organizational behavior management and ABA than other universities, with all core faculty board certified behavior analysts.
 Florida Tech's low student-to-faculty ratio encourages close collaboration and mentorship as well as individual creativity and leadership.

-Additionally, many School of Psychology professors perform applied research outside of their teaching responsibilities working in settings such as clinical treatment or organizational consulting.
-OBM students participate in this research, which gives students a chance they might not get at other organizational behavior management programs—the opportunity to publish articles in many respected journals, including the Journal of Applied Behavioral Analysis, Behavior Analysis in Practice and Behavioral Interventions.
+Additionally, many School of Psychology professors perform applied research outside of their teaching responsibilities, working in settings such as clinical treatment or organizational consulting.
+OBM students participate in this research, which gives students a chance they might not get at other organizational behavior management programs—the opportunity to publish articles in many respected journals (see below).

 There are research centers and organizations located on and off campus including: